TralahM/blackhat-go/README.md

 * [Chapter 14: Command and Control: Building a RAT](chapter14_Command_and_Control_Building_a_RAT)

+# Legal Notice
+This repository uses third-party APIs and AI models and is not associated with or endorsed by the API providers or the original developers of the models.
+This project is intended for educational purposes only.

 Please note the following:

-*Disclaimer*: Any APIs, services, and trademarks mentioned in this repository belong to their respective owners.
+**Disclaimer**: The APIs, services, and trademarks mentioned in this repository belong to their respective owners.
 This project is not claiming any right over them.

+**Responsibility**: The author of this repository is not responsible for any consequences arising from the use or misuse of this repository or the content provided by the third-party APIs and any damage or losses caused by users' actions.

+**Educational Purposes Only**: This repository and its content are provided strictly for educational purposes.
+By using the information and code provided, users acknowledge that they are using the APIs and models at their own risk and agree to comply with any applicable laws and regulations.

 [![TralahM](https://img.shields.io/badge/Engineer-TralahM-blue.svg?style=for-the-badge)](https://github.com/TralahM)

 [![TralahM](https://img.shields.io/badge/Maintainer-TralahM-green.svg?style=for-the-badge)](https://github.com/TralahM)

 [![Organization](https://img.shields.io/badge/Org-TralahTek-blue.svg)](https://github.com/TralahTek)
->>>>>>> 3b1f28b (update readme)